liveahero-wiki/liveahero-wiki.github.io/_charas/kirsch.md

 {% include voice-table.html resourceName="kirsch"
 h_gachaResult = "I’m Kirsch, a pâtissier!<br> I will keep on fighting until I can master the recipe of that fantastic sweet that made my teacher gasp in delight…!" s_gachaResult = "Kirsch here!
-I'm a passionate pâtissier!<br>You can also count on me for supporting the heroes!<br>In the name of my master,I'll give it my all!" salesStart = "I'm going, for everyone's sake!" salesEnd = "I'm back everyone!" battleStart = "I'll show you my master's spinning confectionery technique!"
+I'm a passionate pâtissier!<br>You can also count on me for supporting the heroes!<br>In the name of my master, I'll give it my all!" salesStart = "I'm going, for everyone's sake!" salesEnd = "I'm back everyone!" battleStart = "I'll show you my master's spinning confectionery technique!"